Today a small group of us went on a hike and had some interesting conversations which somewhat inspires this post.

 2. The Group.
 Next, group with others on a similar journey, whether friends or family, perhaps a new acquaintance.
 Whether they are ahead or behind does not matter.
 Others in this trusted group always project who they are and in that zone, you will too.
 You will begin picking up traits and ways of approaching things.

 3. Knowledge.
 Read books that talk about handling the lessons and challenges that come up in life and that mirror those you want to overcome in yours.
 In a few years, you’ll find that your story of triumph over adversity mirrors those you read about.
 I love reading non-fiction.
 Stories from Obama to Schwarzenegger to Michael Johnson.
 You’ll find that encouraging words and tales of success will begin to incorporate in the way you think.
+That does not mean you strive to be like them, it means you process what their journeys are in a fraction of what a book can dispell.

 4. Physical.
 You need to incorporate the practice of daily exercise (or as often as possible).
 Anything from a brisk walk to freeletics.
 Physical fitness pours out endorphin’s and simply makes you happy.
 Take care of your body and it will take care of you.
 It is a temple I have neglected time and again, but never forgotten.
 Ensure a balanced diet and adequate rest.
 One thing I also suggest and something I have incorporated into my day is more stretching.
 It allows me to focus on me and what I envision.